Genji, Haiku, Rumi, Tagore, Ah Q

 Voyage of discovery

-"The real voyage of discovery cannot be confined to books," Nehru once wrote to his daughter Indira, "yet books are essential for they tell us of the past."
+“The real voyage of discovery cannot be confined to books,” Jawaharlal Nehru once wrote to his daughter Indira, “yet books are essential for they tell us of the past.”
+(Letters from a Father to His Daughter, 1928).

-These nine main books and peripheral titles promise an intellectual and a sentimental voyage of discovery into the past millennium.
-Read them and refresh your vision for the next.
-English translations of the titles (even Mao's obscure book) are available in major bookshops here or you can order them from amazon.com.
+These books promise an intellectual and a sentimental voyage of discovery into the past millennium.
+Read them and refresh your vision for the next millennium.
+English translations of the titles (even Mao’s obscure book) are available in major bookshops here or you can order them from Amazon.com.
 Pity, I could not find many of the titles in the public libraries.

--- Francis Chin, Dec 31, 1999.
-The article was in Straits Times as part of its millennium supplement.
+– Francis Chin, Dec 31, 1999.
+The article was published in The Straits Times Singapore newspaper as part of its millennium supplement.